kesyog/sandbox-stm32f4-rust/README.md

 # Nucleo-F401RE Rust sandbox

-A sandbox with some super basic examples created to help wrap my head around what using Rust for embedded development looks like.
+A sandbox with some basic examples created to help wrap my head around what using Rust for embedded development looks like and keep a running list of helpful resources.

-There's virtually nothing new here beyond what's already in the linked embedded tutorials or the examples available in the various STM32 peripheral access and HAL crates, but maybe the links below are useful to someone 🤷🏽‍♂
+There's only a tiny bit new here beyond what's already in the linked embedded tutorials or the examples available in the linked crates, but maybe the links down below are useful to someone 🤷🏽‍♂

 ## Hardware